AidenJastrzembski/AidenJastrzembski/README.md

 ### **Computer Science and Mathematics Dual Major**

 I am currently an intern for Atomic Industries, whilest also Dual Majoring in Computer Science and Pure Mathematics.
 In my computer science career, I have worked on many projects in real world scenarios, seeing my projects implemented in real time.
 This has included but is not limited to ERP Automation, data analysis, and Internal/External Email Automation systems.
-In my mathematical career, I have specialized in Group Theory and Topology, with a personal interest in ring theory and Hausdorff Spaces.
+In my mathematical career, I have specialized in Group Theory and Topology, with a personal interest in Ring Theory and Hausdorff Spaces.
 Feel free to contact me at aidenjastrzembski@gmail.com.

 #